Undergraduate study in Design

 - DESIGN 100, 101, 200, 201, 300, 301, 302

-Elective courses are organised into four thematic areas of enquiry.
-You can choose to focus on one or two thematic areas, or build your own study plan to suit your experience and interests.
+Elective courses are organised into four design themes.
+You can choose to focus on one or two design themes, or build your own study plan to suit your experience and interests.

 Where can undergraduate study in Design take you?